syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-GCP-App-Engine.md

 {% endhighlight %}
 {% endtabs %}

-Step 4: Run the following **command** to Navigate to which sample you want run.
+Step 4: Run the following **command** to Navigate which sample you want run.

 {% tabs %}
 {% highlight CLI %}